Polish Spółka (Sp Z o.o.) Company Formation

 Polish companies are required to prepare accounting records that must be kept at the registered office in Poland and submit annual financial statements within three months following the end of the financial year.
 Auditing of the accounts is only required if the company exceeds a certain size.

-Once we have received all the require documentation and approved the company name it typically takes three to four weeks to fully incorporate a company and receive the REGON number.
+Typically it takes three to four weeks to fully incorporate a company and receive the REGON number.

 Proof of Identity